Max Muncy Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.33 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (82 total, one per game).
+- Pirates pitchers combine to allow 86 home runs (one per game), the third-fewest in baseball.

+- The Pirates will send Bido (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the San Diego Padres, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.
+- His last time out came on Friday against the Milwaukee Brewers, when the right-hander went 3 1/3 innings, surrendering four earned runs while giving up four hits.

-- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings in 10 games this season, while giving up a batting average of .291 to opposing hitters.
+- The 27-year-old has an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
+Opponents have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.